Board of Trustees Profiles

 Sarah has three teenage children who are all of secondary school age.
 In her spare time, she practices and teaches church bell ringing in order to keep the tradition alive.

 She manages a large countywide team, encompassing nature reserve management, trading activities and community events.
-She is a trained ecologist, having studied her Bachelor’s in Environmental Science and her Master’s in Ecology, and combines her education with business training in order to deliver the Trust’s charitable objectives in ways that make a genuine difference to both people and wildlife.
+A key role is to ensure accessibility and inclusivity across parks.
+She is a trained ecologist, having studied her Bachelor’s in Environmental Science and her Master’s in Ecology.